NullDesk/nullmailer/README.md

             SourceApplicationName = "MyApplication"
         });

-Example: standard SQL history with `EntityHistoryStoreSettings`:
+Example: Standard SQL history with `EntityHistoryStoreSettings`:

     var historyStore = new EntityHistoryStore<SqlHistoryContext>(
         new EntityHistoryStoreSettings